Ready to go camping for the very first time?

 Other Camping Gear and Supplies

-There are a lot of items which are nice to have while camping, but aren’t absolutely necessary.
+Many items are nice to have while camping but aren’t absolutely essential.
 Some of these include:

 - Solar chargers